mjpclab/jquery-tab/README.md

 Specify how long (milliseconds) need to wait before trigger the delayed switching events.

 `fixedHeight`
-Tab-container's height will be fixed to fit the longest panel and will not change when tabs are switched.
+Panel items' height will be fixed to fit the longest panel and will not change when tabs are switched.

 `createEmptyTab`
 Determine if still create tab container when there is no tab item found.